-But there are sturdier men and women like me living in the harshest climates, and doing it well.
+But there are sturdier men and women, unlike me, living in the harshest climates, and doing it well.

 Meet my friend, Rhonda Van Zandt.
 She lives in Alaska with her husband out in the wilderness.
-They shop in town once a year, they provide their own food and meat through gardening, foraging and hunting.
+They shop in town once a year, they provide their own food and meat through gardening, foraging, and hunting.
 She amazes me with all of her knowledge of things preparedness, survival, off-grid living and more!
-Here are her tips to staying warm in this frigid weather!
+Here are her tips for staying warm in frigid weather!

 10 Ways Not to Freeze in the Winter

 (or How Not to Die at 40 Below!)

 A t-shirt (or thermal shirt) with a shirt over it, a sweater or two, then a coat, hat, mittens, warm socks, and boots.
 If you are too warm remove a layer.
 You will look fat, just get over it.
 And get these hand warmers.
 There’s nothing worse than hands and feet that are just too cold.
 Stick these in your pockets or under your feet to keep warmer.

 • Read more — How to Dress in Extreme Weather

 Rooms that have no water pipes or stored liquids, and aren’t where you are spending all of your time don’t need the heat.
 Close doors and hang a blanket over doors.
 Small areas are best for staying warm in.
 This also helps conserve your fuel for keeping you warm longer.